cv667751/cv667751/README.md

-## Hi there, my name is Crystal Rivas
+## Hi there 👋, my name is Crystal Rivas
 Dedicated and passionate secondary math teacher on a transformative journey, pursing a degree in computer science.
 I'm blending my analytical teaching skills with a growing proficiency in coding.
 Ready to transition into the dynamic realm of software engineering.

 ## 🔭 I'm currently working on